-How do I assign a static outbound IP to RDS collections or WVD pools?
+How do I assign a static outbound IP to RDS collections?

 By default, outbound internet connectivity from a VM in Azure come out of a dynamic pool of IP addressed maintained by Microsoft in a specific Azure region.
 This means that anytime you browse the internet the source IP will be different.
 In certain situation you may want to have a static IP address that can be whitelisted by some websites that your users visit (e.g. payroll provider).

 With standard Azure VMs this is easily accomplished by assigned a static public IP address to the VM.
 In Nerdio Admin Portal go to Network>Firewall, scroll down to the bottom of the page and add or manage static IP addresses.

 You can assign a static public IP address to any VM, including VDI and personal desktops as well as individual RDS session hosts.
 Static IP addresses are already assigned to some of the system servers, by default.
 Note that assigning a static IP does NOT expose the VM to the internet without an explicit firewall (NSG) rule for inbound connectivity.
 However, it does always use this IP address as the source when browsing the internet.